 The drug-related murder in the Philippines is real though.
 It is effing real, but it is rather complicated.
 And I don’t intend to digress from this supposedly light travel guide to my lovely Philippines.

-It is now 2022, and the election is coming.
-Let us all hope his daughter and the son of a dictator will not put in office.
-Oh well, the Filipinos just did.
+It is now 2023.
+Oh well, the Filipinos just elected the son of the dictator.
 It has no serious repercussion to foreign tourists.
 But if it is your thing, you can always ask locals on your trip why they voted for Marcos.

 The Philippines is directly facing the Pacific Ocean, the largest body of water on Earth.
 That being said, we suffer from some of the most monstrous typhoons out there.
 From June to November are typically the monsoon months.
 It is for the better if you visit the Philippines somewhere between December and May.
 Summer is April and May for us, so these months are the peak season.
 If you go to popular tourist destinations during these months, expect a throng of local tourists around.